jwinbush/hospital/README.md

 ```
 ## Plugins

-hospital is currently extended with the following plugins.
+Hospital is currently extended with the following plugins.
 Instructions on how to use them in your own application are linked below.

 | Plugin | Commands |